Statistics

 integration is not running, it can take some time for the sensor to start reporting data because some characteristics calculations require more than one source sensor value.

-integration is different to Long-term Statistics.
+The statistics integration is different from Long-term Statistics.
 More details on the differences can be found in the 2021.8.0 release notes.

 Configuration